minaminao/ctf-blockchain/src/NumenCTF/README.md

 Since the state cannot be changed by `staticcall`, some external data must be obtained in the called contract, and `i` must be inferred from them.
 This is easily solved by using the `GAS` opcode.
 As the loop proceeds, the remaining gas decreases, and `i` can be estimated based on that.
-The `GAS` consumed in one loop can be measured locally and hard-coded into the contract.
+The gas consumed in one loop can be measured locally and hard-coded into the contract.

 The code of the solver is below.
 Since errors are troublesome, it is easier to insert an opcode that consumes more gas (such as `BALANCE`) as appropriate.